Dudley Smith: Member of Parliament for Warwick & Leamington: 1968–1997

-After a brief 2 years as director for public relations for the Beecham Group, Dudley Smith yet again found himself in the Commons as MP for Warwick & Leamington which he won with a majority of 21,922 in the 1968 Warwick and Leamington by-election.
+Following a brief 2 years as director for public relations for the Beecham Group, Dudley Smith yet again found himself in the Commons as MP for Warwick and Leamington which he won with a majority of 21,922 in the 1968 Warwick and Leamington by-election.
 It was triggered by the death of the former Attorney General, Sir John Hobson.

 As the opposition spokesman on employment and productivity, and with his former boss Robert Carr who was now Shadow Minister of Labour, Smith argued in 1969 that the Secretary of State for Employment and Productivity, Barbara Castle, should hold to her ‘In Place of Strife’ white paper which proposed to restrict the powers of the trade unions.
 She did adhere to their advice.
 As a result of the Conservative Party returning to power as a result of the 1970 general election, the new prime minister, Edward Heath, put Smith under Carr as Under-Secretary for Employment.
 He played a key role in the passage of the controversial Industrial Relations Bill.
 1974 saw him moved to the Ministry of Defence as Under-Secretary of State for the Army, a post he held for a mere nine weeks due to Heath's failed re-election bid in the February 1974 snap general election which saw the Prime Minister's rival, Harold Wilson, returned to power.
 It was not, however, an uneventful time at the MoD since Smith did visit the survivors of the 1974 IRA's M62 coach bombing in hospital.

 Dudley Smith never returned to government, spending his time as vice-chairman of the Select Committee on Race Relations and Immigration between 1978 and 1979.
 With the Conservative victory in the 1979 general election, the new prime minister, Margaret Thatcher, sent him to Europe as part of the British delegation to the Council of Europe and the Western European Union (WEU).
 During his eighteen years in Europe, Smith served from 1983 to 1986 as secretary-general of the European Democratic Group, from 1989 to 1993 as chairman of the WEU Defence Committee and finally as president of the WEU Assembly until 1997.

 Dudley Smith had been an early admirer of Mrs Thatcher, evidenced by his verbal support of the Public Bodies (Admission to Meetings) Act 1960, which she had drawn up and introduced her maiden speech.
 During the Thatcher years, Smith showed signs of being an ardent Thatcherite, indeed often being to the right of his prime minister on many social issues.
 Despite this, he demonstrated clear dissatisfaction with her leadership, which had been damaged by the resignation of Nigel Lawson and the Poll Tax, by using a football analogy in May 1990: “Do you sack the manager or don’t you?
 You may have a good manager but what if the team isn’t scoring goals?”.
 This sentiment was felt by many Tory MPs which ultimately led to her downfall.